 Vanity fair

-The flower bloomed very magnificently on my windowsill one day, which inspired me to make a series of portraits.
-Its extraordinary and defiant form led to an association with the desire to attract too much attention to itself, causing a feeling of superiority.
-I chose special foreshortening, filled the maximum space of the frame with the flower, placed it in captivity of illusions, scattered pollen like а brag, symbolically used a mirror and shimmering foil to emphasize vanity and even the manifestation of a certain amount of exhibitionism.
+One day, a flower bloomed magnificently on my windowsill, inspiring me to create a series of portraits.
+Its extraordinary and defiant form evoked an association with the desire to attract excessive attention—a sense of superiority.
+I chose special angles, filled the frame with the flower to its limits, placed it in a kind of captivity of illusions, scattered pollen like a boast, and symbolically used a mirror and shimmering foil to emphasize vanity—even the presence of a certain degree of exhibitionism.

-At the same time, I did not want to give the series a negative impression, because it is natural to have such a form for a flower that blooms only once a year.
-Moreover, there is a bright side to vanity, it is impossible to develop without a healthy dose of ambition.The timeless images of Robert Mapplethorpe’s flowers came to mind, far from fragile, and are strong in their invulnerable beauty.
+At the same time, I didn’t want the series to leave a negative impression.
+After all, it is only natural for a flower that blooms just once a year to take such a form.
+Moreover, there is a bright side to vanity—without a healthy dose of ambition, growth is impossible.
+I was reminded of Robert Mapplethorpe’s timeless flower portraits—far from fragile, they are powerful in their invulnerable beauty.

-I tried to find a balance between the light and dark sides of vanity and expressed it visually.
+Through this work, I tried to find a visual balance between the light and dark sides of vanity.